sweetie-bot-project/sweetie_bot_rt_control/sweetie_bot_core/sweetie_bot_servo_inv/README.md

 one sample is published on output port.
 The tick source can be external (`sync` port) or internal (periodic `Activity`).

-### `ServoInvLead`: invertion of servo trajectory generator

-1. Assume trajectory generator working with rectangular speed profile.
-(For Herkulex servos set `r{acceletiaon_ratio} = 0`).
-2. `ServoGoal` is set to current reference position with lead (usually one or two discretization periods), so servo `r{desired_posion}` register value is equal to reference position with delay.

 #### Usage